-For me my heart, that erst did go Most like a tired child at a show,
+For me my heart, that erst did go

+Most like a tired child at a show,

-That sees through tears the mummers leap, Would now its wearied vision close, Would childlike on his love repose What (fright his balance close)"
+That sees through tears the mummers leap,

+Would now its wearied vision close,

+Would childlike on his love repose

 Who "giveth his beloved, sleep."

-And friends, dear friends,-when it shall be That this low breath is gone from me,
+And friends, dear friends,-when it shall be

+That this low breath is gone from me,

-And round my bier ye come to weep, Let one most loving of you all Say, "Not a tear must o'er her fall;
+And round my bier ye come to weep,

+Let one most loving of you all

+Say, "Not a tear must o'er her fall;

-'He giveth his beloved, sleep.'"
+"He giveth his beloved, sleep."